mason-lynass/mason-lynass/README.md

 I'm a software engineer, web developer, and generative musician.
 ---------------------------------------

 I developed a knack for building creative, responsive applications after learning to make music through scripting and automation.
-I'm most comfortable working in React.js, Ruby on Rails, and Ableton Live (for musical things).
+I'm most comfortable working in React.js, Node.js or Ruby on Rails, and Ableton Live (for musical things).

 I'm living in Seattle, WA, and I'm currently looking for full-time or contract work - let's make something together!